samuskitchen/beer-api-clean-arch/README.md

 ````

 #### Beer Test Use case
-The command to run the handler tests, and the command to generate the report for these tests redis must be above
+The command to run the use case tests, and the command to generate the report for these tests redis must be above
 ````
 go test -v -coverprofile=coverage_integration.out -coverpkg=./application/beer/usecase/ ./test/beer/usecase

-go tool cover -html=coverage_integration.out
+go tool cover -html=coverage.out
 ````

 ## Quick Run Project